liuzjmike/simple_logo/README.md

 #### Bihan Zhuang:
 1) Together designed the class hierarchy.

 2) Designed, implemented, and refactored the Command hierarchy and resource files.
+Unlimited parameters.

 3) Wrote Interpreter, RegexParser, error handling, some Info files, and CommandSaver.